×

 On the other hand, if you’re feeling a bit sarcastic and want to say “thanks for nothing,” you can use grazie di niente!

-Maybe the repairman that was supposed to fix your refrigerator just ended up breaking the freezer too.
+Maybe the repairman who was supposed to fix your refrigerator just ended up breaking the freezer too.
 In your (understandable) frustration, you might say to him, Grazie di niente!
 (Thanks for nothing!)

 7. Thank Someone Extra Politely with Ti Ringrazio